Dating app takes a swipe at pandemic burnout by giving staff a paid week off

 Bumble did not respond to The Washington Post’s request seeking more details on the policy, but Bumble chief executive Whitney Wolfe Herd was credited with the move in a widely reported tweet by Clare O’Connor, Bumble’s head of editorial content, which has since been deleted.

-“@WhitWolfeHerd gave all 700ish of us a paid week off, having correctly intuited our collective burnout,” O’Connor wrote in the tweet that was reported by Sky News.
+“@WhitWolfeHerd gave all 700ish of us a paid week off, having correctly intuited our collective burnout,” O’Connor wrote in the tweet, which was reported by Sky News.
 “In the U.S. especially, where vacation days are notoriously scarce, it feels like a big deal.”

 Bumble first mentioned its plan to give workers a fully paid, fully offline week of extra vacation in April.

-The efforts to curb burnout in the workplace reflect a growing awareness of how the phenomenon can hamper workers’ mental health and diminish workplace productivity.
-In 2019, the World Health Organization included burnout in its International Classification of Diseases by recognizing it as an occupational phenomenon, but not a medical condition.
+The efforts to curb burnout in the workplace reflect a growing awareness of how the phenomenon can hamper workers’ mental health and diminish productivity.
+In 2019, the World Health Organization included burnout in its International Classification of Diseases by recognizing it as an occupational phenomenon but not a medical condition.

-According to the Maslach Burnout Inventory (MBI), considered the “gold standard” for measuring burnout, burnout occurs when three factors are present at once: emotional exhaustion, depersonalization and a diminished sense of personal accomplishment.
+According to the Maslach Burnout Inventory (MBI), considered the gold standard for measuring burnout, burnout occurs when three factors are present at once: emotional exhaustion, depersonalization and a diminished sense of personal accomplishment.

 The MBI’s authors say burnout is not an individual problem tied to personal attitudes and performance, but rather a manifestation of how people respond to their social and work environments.